pohara60/cross_number/lib/pandigitals/README.md

 ## Lessons Learned

 The 5 sets of variable values require a unique solution approach.
+- the possible variable value combinations are pre-computed according to the definition
+- Create VariableGroup for each of the 5 sets of variable constraints
+- The entries have expressions for (some of) the variable groups
+- The solver iterates over the VariableGroups, looking for possible variable combinations that satisfy the entry expressions

+The approach in [AlmostFermat](../almostfermat/README.md) is more standard, with less custom code.